 GET operation.
 Or maybe the server performs actions internally as a result of

 GET request, such as caching and optimization.
 Are these cases violations of the HTTP protocol?

 Strictly speaking, they are, but the server must not consider any safe action as a deliberate advance by the client.
 In other words, performing safe requests is like browsing the menu at a restaurant.
 Sure, the waiter can make suggestions if he notices you’re into rib eye steak, but he can’t pass the order to the kitchen just yet.
-That’s an obvious matter of politeness, and an implicit agreement—even explicit in the case of HTTP.
+That’s an obvious matter of politeness, and an implicit agreement—

 When this agreement between client and server is broken, undesired behavior might occur.
 Mendeley, an academic social network and digital paper library, had an interesting security bug as a result of not honoring the safeness property of